 Eating is cheating

-Unless your video call is specially a lunch meeting then munching away on snacks, salads or sandwiches isn’t appropriate.
+Unless your video call is specifically a lunch meeting then munching away on snacks, salads or sandwiches isn’t appropriate.
 You’re back to multi-tasking and not giving the other participants on the call your full attention.
 Not to mention the munching or slurping noises are never going to sit well with others.

 Having a drink with you is acceptable in most cases, especially if you’re going to be talking a good amount.